kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-kyma-domain-unresolvable.md

 ## Remedy

-Add the virtual service domains manually to the host file of your local system.
+Add the virtual service domains manually to the hosts file of your local system.

 Run the following command: